adobe/spectrum-web-components/packages/coachmark/README.md

 ## Description

-`sp-coachmark` are temporary messages that educate users through new or unfamiliar product experiences.
+`sp-coachmark` is a temporary message that educates users through new or unfamiliar product experiences.
 They can be chained into a sequence to form a tour.

 ### Usage